A professional negotiator and mediator asked me to take a look at his LinkedIn profile & make suggestions.

 It does make sense to know something about the science of choice - what people do when they have to make a decision?

-Well, when people have to make an informed decision, they typically do something very fast, first.
-Which allows a conclusion to form quickly, and decision made.
+Well, when people have to make a decision, they typically do something the first things very fast, first.
+Which allows them to form a conclusion quickly, and have a decision made.
+Without worrying too much about it.

-Here is the basic decision process many people would go through to see if you were good at something that they needed to buy from you right now.
+Here is the basic decision process many people would go through to see if you were good at something that they were interested in.

 They would scan your summary profile & use the following rules or filters and in this order.